 With over 92% of candidates failing this section on average, the English Essay is worth taking a close look at, as we learn how to pass the CSS Exam.

-Although there are many other nuances to account for to pass this section, you can start by focussing on how to select essay topics in the exam, how to structure your essay, and improving language skills.
+Although there are many other nuances to account for to pass this section, you can start by focusing on how to select essay topics in the exam, how to structure your essay, and improving language skills.

 CSS English Essay: Topic Selection